EE Smart 5G Hub review

 Design

-This tall, curved box has a white body and black panels on the top and bottom, so you get an appealing contrast with the light and dark.
-It’s a simple thing, but this contrast makes the router slightly more striking than the otherwise visually similar Vodafone GigaCube 5G, though it sports the same design as the Three 5G Hub.
+This tall, rectangular box has a mostly white body with a black section at the bottom and a black cut-out around the middle, so you at least get an appealing contrast with the light and dark.
+Still, it’s hard to feel this stands out any more than the Vodafone GigaCube 5G, or the Three 5G Hub.

-Of course, you might not want your router to stand out, but the design is subtle enough that it should still fade into the background of most rooms.
+Of course, you might not want your router to stand out, and the design here is subtle enough that it should still fade into the background of most rooms.

 One thing to be aware of with the design though is that at 227 x 133 x 131mm it’s quite large, and in particular quite tall.
 Height probably won’t be as much of a potential issue as having a large base, but it’s just something to note, and may affect placement.